aspect-build/aspect-cli/docs/help/topics/directives.md

 # Directives

-You can configure Aspect CLI using directives, which are just specially-formatted comments in `BUILD` files that govern behavior of the tool when visiting files within the Bazel package rooted at that file.
+You can configure Aspect CLI using directives, which are specially-formatted comments in `BUILD` files that govern behavior of the tool when visiting files within the Bazel package rooted at that file.